2.2 Creating a framework for positive behaviour

 2. You avoid creating a perception among your students that the framework has only a relative, limited value and reality, which also reduces its efficacy within your lesson and classroom.

-4. And finally, because of its “self-evident acceptability,” the framework should also aid in regulating students who are not in your class.
+4. And finally, because of its “self-evident acceptability,” the framework should also aid in reinforcing positive behaviour with students who are not in your class.
 Even if a student hears the framework for the first time, the framework should immediately set the standard of behaviour.

 In short, it is critical that you agree with your students that the framework applies wherever you are together under school responsibility.